 - The study concluded that many women do not use the safest brands of birth control pills.

-- The safest option for women (with regard to venous thrombosis) is a birth control pill that contains levonorgestrel, combined with a low dose of estrogen.
+- The safest option for women (concerning venous thrombosis) is a birth control pill that contains levonorgestrel, combined with a low dose of estrogen.